Maute Group: Early clashes with Philippine security forces

 Philippine Army sources state that their initial encounter with the Maute group involved a firefight in 2013 when the insurgents attacked a security checkpoint the government troops were manning in Madalum, Lanao del Sur.
 The group was thought to have over 100 members then and were supplied with equipment by a foreign terrorist.
-They are said to be affiliated with Jemaah Islamiya, a Southeast Asian Islamist terrorist group.
+They are said to be affiliated with Jemaah Islamiyah, a Southeast Asian Islamist terrorist group.

 The group was involved in a clash with Philippine Army troops in February 2016 that led to the capture of their headquarters in Butig, Lanao del Sur.
 It was initially reported that Omar Maute was killed in the clash.
 However, it was later confirmed that he escaped alive, as he was later seen in a video footage found on a cellphone captured by Philippine government troops during the Battle of Marawi.
 In November 2016, the Maute group seized the town of Butig, but were dislodged from their positions by Philippine security forces after about a week of fighting.

 CNN has reported that two officers of the Philippine National Police had defected and joined the group.